How to Find Your Target Audience

 Why You Need to Know Who Your Target Audience Is (And Who It Isn’t)

 Whether you are running paid ads or SEO campaigns, you need to understand your audience intimately.
-This will inform everything you do as a marketing professional.
+This will inform every aspect of your digital content strategy

 The reason is when you are paying for ads, showing your ads to the wrong people will result in wasted clicks and pointless ad spend.
 As an SEO, you might spend hundreds of hours or thousands of dollars producing content that will never move your business forward.